-The services of the Directors during the year ended 30 April 2023 were provided in accordance with their appointment letters.
+The services of the Directors during the year ended 30 April 2024 were provided in accordance with their appointment letters.
 Directors were expected to devote such time as was necessary for the proper performance of their duties, but as a minimum they were expected to commit at least three days per month, which should include attendance at all meetings of the Board and any sub-committees of the Board.

 Director Year of appointment

 Neil Ritson 2021

-Jonathan Owen (resigned 10 November 2022) 2021

 Fungai Ndoro 2021

-Charles Wood (appointed 10 November 2022) 2022
+Charles Wood 2022